IBM-Blockchain-Archive/learn-chaincode/README.md

 1. Now you should see a white page with the words "Welcome to the IBM Blockchain..." and there should be a teal "LAUNCH" button on the right, click it.
 1. You are on the monitor page and you should see 2 tables, though the bottom one may be empty.
 	- Noteworthy information on the network tab:
 		- **Peer Logs** will be found in the top table.
-Find the row for peer 1 and then click the file like icon in the last row.
+Find the row for peer 1 and then click the file-like icon in the last row.
 			- It should have opened a new window.
 Congratulations you found your peer logs!
-			- In addition to this static view we have live **streaming peer logs** in the "View Logs" tab near the top of the page
+			- In addition to this static view there are live **streaming peer logs** in the "View Logs" tab near the top of the page.
 		- **ChainCode Logs** will be found in the bottom table.
-There is one row for every chaincode and they are labeled using the same chaincode hash that was returned to you when it was deployed.
-Find the cc id you want, and then select the peer.
-Finally click the file like icon.
+There is one row for every chaincode, and they are labeled using the same chaincode hash that was returned to you when it was deployed.
+Find the chaincode ID you want, and then select the peer.
+Finally click the file-like icon.
 			- It should have opened a new window.
-Congratulations you found your peer's chaincode's logs!
+Congratulations you've found your peer's chaincode logs!
 	- **Swagger Tab** is the one labeled **APIs**.
 Click it to see the API interactive documentation.
 		- You are now on your swagger api page.